What is a Side Pull?

 Many trainers start young horses with a side pull.
 This allows the horse to learn directional signals without placing pressure on a sensitive mouth.
 Horses that are uncomfortable carrying a bit can respond well to a side pull.
 Horses with dental problems, malformed jaws or other facial injuries may be more comfortable in a side pull than a bit.

 Using a side pull on the trail makes it easier for the horse to snack and drink.
-I use a side pull in the winter so I don't have to worry about putting a freezing bit in my horse's mouth.
-School horses with riders that have unsteady hands might appreciate being ridden in a side pull.
+In winter there is no frozen bit to hurt a horse's mouth.
+School horses with riders who have unsteady hands might appreciate being ridden in a side pull.

 How Should a Side Pull Fit?